qivaijar/RefineMyWords/README.md

 RefineMyWords is a sentence correction tool that helps users refine their English writing.
 Powered by machine learning, it quickly fixes grammar and improves clarity.
 The app features a SvelteKit frontend and a FastAPI backend, ensuring fast and efficient text enhancement.

-Notes: Current version of this app only support simple grammar correction system
+Notes: Current version of this app only support simple grammar correction system.